 you'll have the makings of a Great First Impression Book Proposal:

 Everything You Need to Sell Your Book in Twenty Minutes or Less.

 Unfortunately, Amazon discontinued

 their Short program.
-So I am working
+So I updated

-on a new edition of that little
+and expanded it as a new edition of

-newsletters, it is now available on
+that little e-booklet.
+It is now available on

 Amazon for the pretty good price of

 $6.95. to give as a gift.
 Prime